heimrichhannot/contao-filename-sanitizer-bundle/README.md

 ## Features

+- sanitize filenames while uploading files using the Contao file manager
+- sanitize filenames while saving a given file using the Contao file manager
 - configurable sanitizing rules:
   - valid alphabets (the characters which are valid in the end -> "whitelist")
   - trimming